StartBootstrap/startbootstrap-clean-blog-jekyll/books.md

 79. **Three Degrees Above Zero: Bell Labs in the Information Age**, *Jeremy Bernstein*, Charles Scribner's Sons, 1984.
 80. **Serendipity: Accidental Discoveries in Science**, *Royston M. Roberts*, John Wiley & Sons, Inc., 1989.
 81. **Great Feuds in Science: Ten of the Liveliest Disputes Ever**, *Hal Hellman*, John Wiley & Sons, Inc., 1998.
+82. **Bookless in Baghdad and Other Writings about Reading**, *Shashi Tharoor*, Penguin Viking, India, 2005.
+83. **Things That Can and Cannot Be Said: Essays and Conversations**, *Arundhati Roy and John Cusack*, Juggernaut Books, 2016.
+84. **Seven Brief Lessons on Physics**, *Carlo Rovelli*, Penguin Random House UK, 2016.

 ## Fiction